benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 Hello, this is my first post.
 Hurrah!

 ## Publish/Subscribe
 Publish/Subscribe (aka: pub/sub) is a messaging pattern that helps decouple{1} the sender and receiver of messages.
 Generally, this pattern is used across network(s) and provides ease of scalability and dynamic network topologies.
-The pub/sub pattern can also be used within applications as an alternative to the more traditional Observable/Observer pattern as it offers some advantages which I will address in a future article.
+The publish/subscribe pattern can also be used within applications to provide scalability as an alternative to the more traditional Observable/Observer pattern as it offers some distinct advantages which I will address in a future article.
 <br />
 <br />